yohancho316/DisplaySmileyFaces/README.md

 ## Project Description

-This is a  student data management application developed in Python and TKinter.
-It utilizes the TKinter pillow library to include images to buttons.
+This is a TKinter GUI application developed in Python and TKinter.
+It utilizes the TKinter pillow library to attach images to buttons.
 I've seperated TKinter elements into their own individual classes.
-The user can change the smilely face color for each button individually or by entire row.
+The user can change the smilely face color for each button individually or by the entire row.
 ```
 Click on the Image to Watch My Project in Action on YouTube
 ```